Flowersh0026/618-final/doc/final.md

 ## Optimization Steps

 We started with simple initial version of implementations.
 After benchmarking and analyzing the performance of initial implementations, we try to optimize the implementation in two aspects including using a better memory allocator (jemalloc [3]) and conducing cache line alignment on variables to avoid false sharing.
-Further details could be found in the results section below.
+We did comparisons on these two optimization approaches and confirmed that they can improve the performance.
+Then we applied them in all concurrent queues we've implemented, and conducted our experiments based on the fully optimized versions.
+The details and the analysis of the optimization methods are included in the result section below.

 # Results